 Rory Smead

-Rory Smead is an associate professor of philosophy and the Ronald L. and Linda A. Rossetti Professor for the Humanities at Northeastern University.
+Rory Smead is a professor of philosophy and the Ronald L. and Linda A. Rossetti Professor for the Humanities at Northeastern University.
 Smead’s research interests include philosophy of science, philosophy of biology, logic and game theory.
-His current research is focused on the evolution of spite, costly behavior that harms others, as well as the emergence of social conventions and ethical behavior.
+His current research is focused on the evolution of spite, costly behavior that harms others.
+He also has research projects exploring emergent social behavior on dynamic networks and the evolution of symbiosis.

 Nominated for Northeastern’s “Excellence in Teaching” Award in 2011, 2012 and 2014